 All businesses should invest in preventative cybersecurity solutions.
 Implementing these systems and adopting good cybersecurity habits (which we discuss next) will protect your network and computers from outside threats.

-Here’s a list of six defensive cybersecurity systems and software options that can prevent cyber attacks — and the inevitable headache that follows.
+Here’s a list of five defensive cybersecurity systems and software options that can prevent cyber attacks — and the inevitable headache that follows.
 Consider combining these solutions to cover all your digital bases.

 Antivirus software is the digital equivalent of taking that vitamin C boost during flu season.
 It’s a preventative measure that monitors for bugs.
 The job of antivirus software is to detect viruses on your computer and remove them, much like vitamin C does when bad things enter your immune system.
 (Spoken like a true medical professional …) Antivirus software also alerts you to potentially unsafe web pages and software.

 A firewall is a digital wall that keeps malicious users and software out of your computer.
 It uses a filter that assesses the safety and legitimacy of everything that wants to enter your computer; it’s like an invisible judge that sits between you and the internet.
 Firewalls are both software and hardware-based.

 Single sign-on (SSO) is a centralized authentication service through which one login is used to access an entire platform of accounts and software.
 If you’ve ever used your Google account to sign up or into an account, you’ve used SSO.
 Enterprises and corporations use SSO to allow employees access to internal applications that contain proprietary data.

 Two-Factor Authentication (2FA)